Rotor solidity: Definitions

 The weighing function is determined by the aerodynamic performance parameter that is assumed to be constant in comparison to an equivalent rotor having a rectangular blade planform.
 For example, when rotor thrust coefficient is assumed to be constant, the weighing function comes out to be:

 and the corresponding weighted solidity ratio is known as the thrust-weighted solidity ratio.
+In dimensional form, this is:

 When rotor power or torque coefficient is assumed constant, the weighing function is:

 and the corresponding weighted solidity ratio is known as the power or torque-weighted solidity ratio.
 This solidity ratio is analogous to the activity factor used in propeller design and is also used in wind turbine analysis.
 However, it is rarely used in helicopter design.

 Geometric significance

 A crude idea of what a rotor or propeller geometry looks like can be obtained from the rotor solidity ratio.
 Rotors with stubbier and/or a larger number of blades have a larger solidity ratio since they cover a larger fraction of the rotor disk.
 Rotorcraft like helicopters typically use blades with very low solidity ratios compared to fixed-wing and marine propellers.